1.5 Hr River Trip 2.5 Hr River Trip Stillwater Paddles Tube Groups

 River trips paddle down the river current and we provide a van shuttle upriver.
 We offer two river trips both of which paddle through the Argo Cascades and on down the Huron River through the city of Ann Arbor.
 No reservations for we have 100's of kayaks and canoes available to rent.
 Groups of 15 or more people see groups tab above.
 We offer personal boat transports on weekdays only.

 Argo to Gallup Trip - 3.7 miles, 1.5 hrs

-This river trip starts with kayaking the Argo Cascades, or you can bypass the cascades in canoes, and ends with a relaxing paddle down the Huron River.
-In the summer months park at the Argo Livery to start your trip and we provide a van ride from Gallup back to Argo at the end.
+This river trip starts with kayaking the Argo Cascades, or you can bypass the cascades, and ends with a relaxing paddle down the Huron River.
+In October park at the Gallup Livery to start your river trip for the Argo Livery is closed for the season.

 Argo to Gallup River Trip Schedule

 - Every day, every hour on the hour, 11 a.m. to 4 p.m. from Gallup.

 Argo to Gallup River Trip Boat Fees

 - $27/2-person kayak